 2008: Research into new “stewardship” role of grandparents. – Development of “The Spirit of Grandparenting” project.

 2009: Exploring, educating and supporting grandparents with their relationships with their grandchildren (and their children) who are a member of a Gay and Lesbian couple.
-Development of stageplay “A Matter of Convenience,” by Dr. Kornhaber This dramatic work deals with the views and experiences of all three generations in the matter of grandparent’s and grandchildren’s rights to one another.
+Development of stageplay, “Nonna,” by Dr. Kornhaber This dramatic work deals with the views and experiences of all three generations in the matter of grandparent’s and grandchildren’s rights to one another.

 2010: Development and performance of “The Nanas and the Papas.”
 A musical performance by grandparents, produced by Carol M. Kornhaber of the Foundation..
 This theme of this first Nanas and Papas was longevity… The Nanas and the Papas…ain’t what we used to be.
 A second Nana and Papas is planned for 2011.
 The theme is Legacy…what we learned…what we want to leave behind.
 Research into stepgrandparenting.

 2012: Nanas and Papas “Legacy—what we learned and what we want to leave behind” played six performances to sell-out houses.
 We hope to make the DVD available to grandparents all over the country so they may replicate the show in their communities, using local grandparent talent.
 A professional troupe of “Nanas and Papas,” is currently being organized to be available to perform nationally. .

 2013: “Nonna,” a new play by Dr. Arthur Kornhaber, deals with the issue of grandparents separated from their grandchildren by parents.
 The play did a very successful three-week run during April in Ojai, California.
 Ited. is going into further development to be nationally disseminated.

 4. Join The Grandparent Network!